 Another interesting feature observed is the interaction between the turbulent layers and the precipitation.
 Work by Cohn et al. (1995) has shown that rain can affect the reflectivity measured by radar.
-It is also known that turbulent flow can have a significant effect on both the spatial and velocity distributions of cloud droplets (Vaillancourt and Yau 2000).
-Further, rain can exhibit clustering caused by small-scale turbulence due to its effect on collisions and the resulting coalescence or breakup (Pruppacher and Klett 1997; Jameson et al. 1999).
-Contrasting examples of the interaction of rain with turbulent layers can be observed at 1944 and 1955
+It is also known that turbulent flow can have a significant effect on both the spatial and velocity distributions of cloud droplets (Vaillancourt and Yau, 2000).
+Further, rain can exhibit clustering caused by small-scale turbulence due to its effect on collisions and the resulting coalescence or breakup (Pruppacher and Klett, 1997; Jameson et al., 1999).
+Contrasting examples of the interaction of rain with turbulent layers can be observed at times 1944 UTC and 1955 UTC.

-UTC.
 At 1944 UTC, relatively weak precipitation is seen in the upper ranges.
-After passing through the turbulent layer at an altitude of approximately 800 m, the intensity of the echo increases significantly, indicating significant coalescence.
+After passing through the turbulent layer at an altitude of approximately 800 m, the intensity of the echo increases significantly indicating significant coalescence.
 In contrast, the precipitation echo at 1955 UTC appears at the upper altitudes but is then dissipated just below the turbulent layer at approximately 1000 m.
 The exact cause could be related to evaporation or breakup.
 Nevertheless, the correlation between the location of dissipation and the turbulent layer is unmistakable.
-Using imaging, the three-dimensional spatial structure of these events is studied in more detail in later sections.
+Using imaging, the three-dimensional spatial structure of these events will be studied in more detail in later sections.

-The time history of the vertical velocity is provided in Fig. 4.
+The time history of the vertical velocity is provided in Figure 4.
 The color scale was chosen so that negative (downward) velocities are shaded in blue, zero is white, and red tints are positive (upward).
 The mixture of the falling precipitation and oscillating clear-air turbulence makes the data difficult to interpret.
-Nevertheless, the tilted rain echoes are seen to have vertical velocities from -8 to -2 m s-1.
+Nevertheless, the tilted rain echoes are seen to have vertical velocities from $-8 \text{ m s}^{-1}$ to $-2 \text{ m s}^{-1}$ .
 The velocities corresponding to clear-air echoes are seen to oscillate with periods on the order of minutes.